sybrew/the-seo-framework/readme.txt

 **Release highlights**

 * A new editor (codename Gutenberg) is being shipped with WordPress 5.0.
-This release will make the plugin fully compatible with it.
+This release makes the plugin fully compatible with it.
+* Description prefixes have been removed.
+They're not helpful with SEO anymore as Google ignores them and Facebook strips them.
+They were also a source of unnecessary complexity and bugs.

 **Detailed log**